 In Spring 2012, after four years of advocacy efforts by CRBI, the U.S. Army Corps of Engineers suspended the original permit issued for this project, agreeing with CRBI that the permit was no longer valid for the project.
-In January 2013, the developer was in the process of creating a new site plan for the shopping center.
-CRBI expects the developer to apply for a new permit from the Corps before the close of 2013.
+As of August 2013, the developer was in the process of creating a new site plan for the shopping center.
+CRBI expects the developer to apply for a new permit from the Corps before soon.

 Click here to read a Musselhead Blog report on the meeting in which Rome Mayor Evie McNiece dismissed the show of support for the Burwell Creek wetlands as "meaningless."